Diagnostic indications of subfertility

 Acupuncture can help men and women feel less anxious and stressed about their difficulties conceiving, medical fertility treatment processes or their experience of fertility treatment obstacles.

 Our fertility acupuncture specialist Lianne Aquilina has conducted work in the area of the psychological impact of subfertility and fertility treatment and uses acupuncture to help to reduce fertility-related anxiety, stress and depression.

-With regards to the existing scientific evidence base of acupuncture alongside IVF, there is now a recognized need for good, preferably high quality randomized controlled trials.
+With regards to the existing scientific evidence base of acupuncture alongside IVF, there is now a recognised need for good, preferably high quality randomized controlled trials.
 For example, back in 2013 a Cochrane systematic review of twenty randomised controlled trials found that past historical clinical trials of acupuncture adjunct to assisted reproductive technology were all determined to be of low methodological quality.
-Women in these research trials had limited acupuncture.
-Acupuncture consisted of one-three sessions, at an advanced stage of their medical fertility treatment.
-In other words, no acupuncture treatments were administered in preparation for assisted reproductive technology, during pretreatment (down-regulation) or sufficiently during ovarian stimulation.

 As research developed over the years various problems with research processes as well as positive differences have been identified in the design components of randomised controlled trials and more recently the systematic review process.

 For current up-to-date information regarding IVF or ICSI and acupuncture research please click here.
 Scientific research on acupuncture for IVF is currently classified as "inconclusive" in our view.
 This means that more research is required for integration and implementation into medical settings alongside "routine" care.
 Research does indicate that acupuncture treatment can help women to achieve a clinical pregnancy, live birth and is supportive for the emotional wellbeing of people experiencing subfertility.